Campagnolo releases versatile 33mm Bora wheels - Cycling Weekly

 With a 19mm internal rim width, the new Bora wheels are not as wide as comparative wheelsets from ENVE or Zipp but should seat 25mm tyres well.
 They’re rim hoops are also compatible with 28 or 23mm tyres, while the disc brake versions can seat 33mm tyres for cyclocross or gravel use.

-The wheels have already been provided to the UAE race team, who race the need set on their training camp in Spain.
-The professionals – and their mechanics – will doubt appreciate the versatility of the rim depth.
+The wheels have already been provided to UAE Team Emirstes, who rode the new set on their training camp in Spain.
+The professionals – and their mechanics – will no doubt appreciate the versatility of the rim depth.